-Covered California may, at its sole discretion, extend the term of the contract for two (2) additional consecutive years for the same type of services.
-The total number of contract years shall not exceed three (3) years.
+Covered California may, at its sole discretion, extend the term of the Agreement for one (1) additional consecutive year if mutually agreed upon by Covered California and the contractor.
+The total number of contract years shall not exceed four (4) years.
+Additional funding for any time extension will be at the same rates provided in Contractor's proposal.